SSLH Archive

 Bongoz

-The Bongoz are a pair of small, hand-played drums rooted in Sudanese percussion tradition.
+The Bongoz are a three pairs of small, hand-played drums rooted in Sudanese percussion tradition.
 Played together, the two drums — tuned to different pitches — create an interlocking, conversational rhythmic dynamic that underpins much of Sudan's traditional ensemble music.
 The Bongoz plugin gives you both drums mapped individually so you can program or play their characteristic patterns and cross-rhythms with precision.

 Rhythm · Drum Pair · Groove